atenfyr/UAssetAPI/docs/src/api/uassetapi.uasset.md

 ### **FindAssetOnDiskFromPath(String)**

-Attempt to find another asset on disk given an asset path (i.e. one starting with /Game/).
+Attempt to find another asset on disk given an asset path (starting with /Game/ or within a plugin).

 ```csharp
 public string FindAssetOnDiskFromPath(string path)